HoudaifaBouamine/algo-helper/src/routes/(blog-article)/learn-how-to-print-text-on-the-screen/+page.md

 ---
+title: 'Week #01 - Problem #01 - Print text on the screen'
-title: '001 - Learn how to print text on the screen'
+goal: Learn how to print text on the screen
 slug: learn-how-to-print-text-on-the-screen
 coverImage: ''
 excerpt: ''